 Master of Arts

-To obtain the master’s degree in religious studies, students must complete a total of thirty semester hours: either twenty-seven hours of coursework and a three-hour report; twenty-four hours of coursework and a six-hour thesis; or thirty hours of coursework with no thesis or report.
+To obtain the master’s degree in religious studies, students must complete a total of thirty semester hours: either 27 hours of coursework and a three-hour report; 24 hours of coursework and a six-hour thesis; or 30 hours of coursework with no thesis or report.
 Students who wish to pursue the no-thesis, no-report degree option must obtain approval in advance from the Department of Religious Studies.
 Prior graduate coursework will be taken into consideration.
-All students must complete at least eighteen semester hours of graduate coursework in religious studies.
+All students must complete at least 18 semester hours of graduate coursework in religious studies.
 No more than six hours of upper-division undergraduate credit may be counted toward the degree.
 All students must complete a theory and methods course (Religious Studies 383M) and must participate in departmental and concentration colloquia.

 Students also complete the core courses required for their area of specialization.
 Specific course numbers are available from the office of the graduate coordinator.

-In addition, in consultation with his or her adviser, each student identifies a related field outside the major field in which to complete six hours of graduate coursework.
+In addition, in consultation with a faculty adviser, each student identifies a related field outside the major field in which to complete six hours of graduate coursework.
 This coursework may be either from outside the department or in another area of religious studies.
 The related field must be approved by representatives of the Graduate Studies Committee.

-Each student’s progress is reviewed during his or her fourth semester of study by the Graduate Studies Committee.
+Each student’s progress is reviewed after the fourth semester of study by the Graduate Studies Committee.
 This committee makes one of three recommendations: that the student (1) proceed to the doctoral degree requirements upon satisfactory completion of the master's degree requirements; (2) be reviewed again before proceeding to the doctoral degree requirements; or (3) leave the program.

 Doctor of Philosophy

 Students enter the program having chosen one of the four areas of concentration.
 They must fulfill the foreign language requirements for the concentration.
 In addition, each student identifies a thematic topic that crosses geographical and temporal boundaries and completes other courses necessary for exam preparation.
-Each student's progress is reviewed at the end of the eighth semester of study, at which time it is normally expected that he or she has been admitted to doctoral candidacy.
+Each student's progress is reviewed during the eighth semester of study, at which time it is normally expected that the student has been admitted to doctoral candidacy.